meshcloud/meshcloud-docs/docs/meshstack.azure.index.md

 > meshcloud can support complex Azure AD setups involving user identity lookup rules and multiple home tenants.
 Please contact our experts for more details.

-### Licensing Considerations
+#### Licensing

 Users managed in the meshcloud AAD Tenant do not require AAD Premium Licenses.

+## Azure meshPlatform Setup

-## Service Principal Setup
+### Service Principal Setup

+> The recommended way to set up Azure as a meshPlatform is via the public terraform [Azure meshPlatform Module](https://github.com/meshcloud/terraform-azure-meshplatform).
+The steps below are not needed if you decide to use it.

 meshStack uses separate service principals for different tasks following the best practice of least privilege principle.
+There are two possible ways to setup Subscription creation:

+1. Pre-provisioned Subscriptions
+2. Using an Enterprise Enrollment Account

-Depending on the way how you want to setup Subscription creation (there are two possible ways: Pre-provisioned Subscriptions or using an Enterprise Enrollment Account), you can use either an App Registration or an Enterprise Application principal.
-But in order to use an Enterprise Enrollment Account with automatic [Subscription provisioning](#enterprise-enrollment-account), the usage of an App Registration principle is **mandatory**.
+Depending on the way you choose, you can either use an App Registration or an Enterprise Application principal.
+But in order to use an Enterprise Enrollment Account with automatic [Subscription provisioning](#subscription-provisioning), the usage of an App Registration principle is **mandatory**.

 In order to manage user roles and permissions, meshcloud requires a Service Principal for the replicator which is placed in the AAD Tenant containing your Azure Subscriptions and workloads.
 The Service Principal must be authorized in the scope of this AAD Tenant.

-### AAD Level Permissions
+#### AAD Level Permissions

 1. Under **Azure Active Directory** &rarr; **Enterprise applications**, click on **New application**.
 2. Click on **Create your own application**, choose a name e.g. `meshReplicator` and choose "Register an application to integrate with Azure AD".